+Co-op is Required for all Undergraduate Business Majors.
 Co-operative Education is required of all undergraduate business students.
 Co-op typically occurs during the junior and senior year and needs to be full-time, paid work experience in the student's field of study.

 Students must complete the privacy statement on Job Zone to begin the process.
 They can do this through the Co-op & Career Services Office.
 Co-op employers and job listings are available through the Job Zone.